DemetrioPerez91/PuyoPuyo/README.md

 # PuyoPuyo
-A small PuyoPuyo look-alike game
+A small PuyoPuyo look-alike game this is a port from a game I built in visual studio a while back

 To run this program on your mac you will need XCode, and install SDL2 and sdl2_image To install SDL2 SDL2_image, and